erikgeiser/erikgeiser.github.io/source/_posts/necromancer.md

 End of MIB
 ```

 So it's not that easy.
-At this point I almost gave up, as I did not understand SNMP well enough, but I guess it's sometimes necessary to dive deep into ancient protocols.
+At this point I almost gave up, as I did not understand SNMP well enough, but I guess it's sometimes necessary to dive deep into uncommon protocols.

 I guess the `snmp` equivalent of unlocking a door is setting the value of the "Locked..." string to something else.
 A specific value is probably needed so I read the `snmpwalk` output again and notice the unusual capitalization of "Unlocked", which also happens to be a plausible value for the string.